latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

     local_file = Path(read1)
     ...
 ```
-The data will be downloaded locally and will be able to be accessed inside the task.

-Sometimes, our python task does not access a file, but the file data still needs to exist locally.
-For example, when running a subprocess with a file as an argument.
-We can get around having to call Path on the file or directory by accessing the `local_path` attribute of the LatchFile or LatchDir.
-This will download the data into the task and return back a path to the local file or directory.
+Sometimes, a python task does not directly access a file/directory, but uses it implicitly; for example, through a subprocessed shell command.
+We can ensure that the file's data is present by either calling `Path` on the file or directory, or by accessing the `local_path` attribute of the LatchFile or LatchDir.
+This will download the data into the task environment and return back a path to the local file or directory.

 ```python
 bowtie2_cmd = [
     "bowtie2/bowtie2",